Log in or register to save completed lessons.

 - Try to sit next to people of the same gender when it is convenient to do so.

-In addition to the guidelines above, here are a few miscellaneous tips for your first trip to Turkey.
+In addition to the guidelines above, here are a few more tips for your first trip to Turkey.

-- Turks tend to be much quieter when talking to each other in public, especially on public transportation.
+- People in Turkey tend to be much quieter when talking to each other in public, especially on public transportation.
 Talking or laughing loudly may draw unwanted attention.

-- Be aware that many public toilets (especially outside Istanbul) are a different style that is basically a porcelain hole in the ground instead of a standard Western toilet.
+- Be aware that many public toilets (especially outside of city centers) are squatting toilets instead of sit-down toilets.
 Most cafes and hotels will have normal toilets.

-- The U.S. government recommends that you enroll with the Smart Traveler Enrollment Program (STEP) in order to receive updates and warnings about the area where you are traveling.
+- If you are a U.S. Citizens, the U.S. government recommends that you enroll with the Smart Traveler Enrollment Program (STEP) in order to receive updates and warnings about the area where you are traveling.

 - In addition to reading the updates from the STEP program, it is recommended that you keep up with news in Turkey.
 Two popular English-language news sources in Turkey are the state-run Anadolu Agency and the Hurriyet Daily News.